 Important: In companies that require tight control over virtual desktops and apps, you need not provide users with a writable volume.
 In this case, when users log out, they lose any changes they might have made to the OS, as well as any data they might have saved to a folder location that is not redirected.

 - Instant clone – A new type of cloned VM that is created using VMware vSphere® vmFork technology to rapidly clone both the memory and the disk of a running parent VM.
 Instant Clone Technology requires half the required steps compared to VMware View® Composer™ linked-clone technology when deploying or scaling.
 In VMware lab tests, an instant-clone farm of 200 RDSH servers was created in less time than View Composer took to create a single RDSH server.

-- Workspace ONE leverages VMware Identity Manager, which provides application provisioning, a self-service catalog, conditional access controls, and single sign-on for SaaS, web, cloud, and native mobile applications.
-In addition, VMware Identity Manager provides single-sign-on access to Horizon 7 virtual desktops and published applications.
-Users can access the VMware Identity Manager catalog from their browsers.
+- Workspace ONE leverages VMware Workspace ONE® Access (formerly VMware Identity Manager), which provides application provisioning, a self-service catalog, conditional access controls, and single sign-on for SaaS, web, cloud, and native mobile applications.
+In addition, Workspace ONE Access provides single-sign-on access to Horizon 7 virtual desktops and published applications.
+Users can access the Workspace ONE Access catalog from their browsers.

 When Workspace ONE is integrated with Horizon 7, users can also access the app catalog through the Workspace ONE app.

 With one click in the Workspace ONE catalog, the selected published app or virtual desktop is launched in Horizon Client.

 - VMware Horizon Client software is available from app stores or from VMware for iOS, Android, Chrome, Windows, Linux, and macOS so that users can access published applications and VDI desktops from any device.
 An HTML Access web client is also available, and it does not require installing any software on client devices.

 To learn more, take a look at the following assets: